 People with disabilities who are unable to access regular transit service.
 Also available to qualified residents of other municipalities while they are visiting Hamilton.
 Pre-registration is required.

-Provides door-to-door transportation service to individuals who are unable to use regular public transit due to a disability.
+Accessible, shared-ride service providing door-to-door transportation for registered passengers who are unable to use regular HSR buses due to physical or functional limitations or health conditions.
 Participants must register with Accessible Transportation Services (ATS), a department of the Hamilton Street Railway (HSR).
-Employs wheelchair accessible buses, vans, motor vehicles and contracted taxi services when appropriate and operates under contract to ATS.

 Seniors for Seniors Driver Companions